Implementing a New Learning Platform: First Impressions Count!

 But what does this look like in practice?

-The best approach is always to avoid the pitfalls before they happen.
+The best approach to enterprise learning management is always to avoid the pitfalls before they happen.
 And that means thorough planning and preparation and putting together a detailed communication and action plan.
 So, what does this look like?
 We’ll be presenting a customer case study by way of best practice example in our next article.

 Diary of an LMS